 Before upgrading, Windows 10 setup is downloaded and saved on your PC.
 You will have the option to create a bootable media in the form of keeping it as ISO on your computer or bootable USB.
 Make use of this option, so if you ever switch PC, that will help.

-Windows 10 upgrade can be restarted from the shortcut available on the desktop in case it fails in between.
+You can restart the Windows 10 upgrade from the shortcut available on the desktop if it fails in between.

 3] Things to do after Windows 10 Upgrade

-Cross Check for Files: Make sure to cross-check personal files with back up you have made.
+Cross Check for Files: Make sure to cross-check personal files with the backup you have made.
 If everything is ok, feel free to delete the backup.
 However, I will suggest you keep it for a while in case you need it.

 Cross Check on Apps: Check the list you made to know if all your apps are working.

 Reclaim Hard Drive Space: Windows 10 upgrade process backups your entire C drive data into a traditional, windows.OLD folder.
 It is used to keep a backup but occupies a lot of space.
 The good thing is it will automatically get deleted after a couple of weeks, but you can use Disk Clean-up > System Files to remove any files.